MakaylaHarris/CS4488_Project/README.md

 * SmartPert: The main project for building the client interface in WPF.
 * SmartPertDB: Project for editing and creating the database.
 * PertTest: Unit test project.
-* Sandcastle: Builds the code documentation, found in the folder WPF/Help.
+* Sandcastle: Builds the code documentation, found in the folder WPF/Sandcastle.
+Documentation is found under WPF/Help.

 ## Build Configurations
 * Debug: For regular debugging and testing, does not build Sandcastle documentation.